Protecting Your Privacy

 - To a worker’s compensation program if a person is injured at work and claims benefits under that program.

-Please let us know what you want us to share.
+- Please let our SelectHealth employees know what you want us to share.
 If you can’t tell us what health or payment information you want us to share, we may use our professional judgment to decide what to share with your family or friends for them to be able to help you.

-When you access www.selecthealth.org, you are not required to register or otherwise provide any personal information.
-We do collect limited information relevant to your use of www.selecthealth.org, such as the number of visitors, site traffic reports, and path analysis.
+- We do collect limited information relevant to your use of selecthealth.org, such as the number of visitors, site traffic reports, and path analysis.
 This information is not personally identifiable.

 If You Still Have Questions

-This privacy notice became effective on May 26, 2015.
+This privacy notice became effective on March 26, 2013.
 We may change this privacy notice at any time, and we may use new ways to protect your health information.
-We always post our current privacy notice on selecthealth.org.
+We always post our current privacy notice on our website at selecthealth.org.

-This notice of privacy practices describes the practices of SelectHealth and of our employees and volunteers.
-(For more information about the specific privacy practices of Intermountain Healthcare and its employees or volunteers working in its hospitals, clinics, doctors’ offices or service departments, please contact them directly by visiting intermountainhealthcare.org, or by calling Intermountain’s Privacy Office at 800-442-4845.)
+This notice of privacy practices describes the practices of SelectHealth and of SelectHealth’s employees and volunteers.
+(For more information about the specific privacy practices of Intermountain Healthcare and its employees or volunteers working in its hospitals, clinics, doctors’ offices or service departments, please contact them directly by visiting their website at Intermountainhealthcare.org, or by calling Intermountain’s Privacy Office at 800-442-4845.